 The Company develops and markets ADR products which enable the automation of costly, labor intensive business functions such as check and remittance processing, forms processing and order entry.
 The Company's ADR products incorporate proprietary neural network software technology for the recognition and conversion of hand printed and machine generated characters into digital data.
 Neural networks are powerful tools for pattern recognition applications and consist of sets of coupled mathematical equations with adaptive parameters that self adjust to "learn" various forms and patterns.
 The Company's ADR products combine the Company's neural network software technology with an extensive database of character patterns, enabling them to make fine distinctions across a wide variety of patterns with high speed, accuracy and consistency.
-The Company leverages its core technology across a family of ADR products that the Company believes offers the highest accuracy commercially available for the recognition of hand printed characters.
+The Company believes offers the highest accuracy commercially available for the recognition of hand printed characters.